mariya04zj/Predictive-Maintenance-for-Intelligent-Manufacturing/README.md

 patterns in machine behavior, detect anomalies and forecast maintenance needs.
 By modeling trends, seasonality, and sensor correlations, we can optimize eCiciency, reduce downtime and enhance predictive maintenance strategies.
-This project uses and compares these techniques to find the model with the lowest MSE for intelligent manufacturing.
+This project uses and compares these techniques to find the model with the lowest MSE for better predictive maintenance by early detection of faults.
 The study concluded with an LSTM model.

 The Long Short-Term Memory (LSTM) model is a specialized type of recurrent neural network (RNN) designed to capture long-term dependencies and complex temporal patterns in sequential data.